microsoft/STRIDES/budgetDeallocator/README.md

 ---

-# Create an Azure Cost Management Budget & Alert
+# Create an Azure Cost Management Budget and Alert
 Within [Azure Cost Management + Billing](https://docs.microsoft.com/en-us/azure/cost-management-billing/cost-management-billing-overview_, we are able to define [Azure Budgets](https://docs.microsoft.com/en-us/azure/cost-management-billing/costs/tutorial-acm-create-budgets) at specifics scopes, such as an Enrollment, Management Group, Subscription, and Resource Group.
 Within these budgets, we are also able to set thresholds (e.g. 75% of budget) for alerting.
 Within each threshold, we are able to send notifications as well as trigger [Azure Action Groups](https://docs.microsoft.com/en-us/azure/azure-monitor/alerts/action-groups).
 Azure Action Groups allow you to do a multitude of things, such as trigger an ITSM solution or REST API; however, we will be focusing on triggering our budgetDeallocatorOrchestrator Logic App.

 1. From the Azure Portal, select the **Cost Management + Billing** icon from the far-left navigation pane.
 Next, click **Cost Management**, followed by **Budgets.** Finally, set your scope to the appropriate scope you would like to protect against budget overuns.
 This can be set to an Enrollment, Management Group, Subscription or Resource Group.